 The opinions rendered by Stephens, financial advisor to Veritex, on December 9, 2016, and by Sandler, financial advisor to Sovereign, on December 9, 2016, are based upon information available to such financial advisors as of such date.
 Neither opinion has been updated to reflect changes that may occur or may have occurred after the date on which it was delivered, including changes to the operations and prospects of Veritex or Sovereign, changes in general market and economic conditions, or other changes.
 Any such changes may alter the relative value of Veritex or Sovereign or the prices of shares of Veritex common stock or Sovereign common stock by the time the merger is completed.
 The opinions do not speak as of the date the merger will be completed or as of any date other than the date of such opinions.
-For a description of the opinion that Veritex received from its financial advisor, please see "The Merger-Opinion of Veritex's Financial Advisor," beginning on page 98.
-For a description of the opinion that Sovereign received from its financial advisor, please see "The Merger-Opinion of Sovereign's Financial Advisor," beginning on page 86.
+For a description of the opinion that Veritex received from its financial advisor, please see "The Merger-Opinion of Sovereign's Financial Advisor," beginning on page 97.
+For a description of the opinion that Sovereign on page 85.